Future5743/RG25/README.md

 # RG25

-## Explanation of tree structure and files
+## Explanation of the folder structure and files

 ### Folders
 📁 data -- This folder contains all the data needed to launch python scripts